 Lastly, I would like to mention a few mistakes commonly made by creative people, of which many people with autism seem especially vulnerable

 1) Possessing an idea: Ideas do not belong to anyone in this world since it is impossible to own an idea.
 [Intellectual property protects only specific implementations of ideas, not ideas in general.]
 Eventually, the person whom others credit with the idea is often not the original inventor, but the person who first finds success using that idea.
-In fact, the first inventor of an idea may actually hinder progress by insisting that people implement his idea in his rigid way.
+The first inventor of an idea may hinder progress by insisting that people implement his idea in his rigid way.
 Therefore, it is detrimental to protect one’s idea like a prized treasure.
 Rather, it is more important to start demonstrating the practicality of an idea or exploiting its usefulness as soon as possible.

 2) Holding back on your best: Many people often worry that they will have nothing left to share if they do not “hold back” some of their effort or ideas.
 A real genius will not hesitate to do his best and share his insights with other people.
-In fact, the more the genius shares, the more it challenges him to develop even better ideas and the more that other people can see his talents.
+The more the genius shares, the more it challenges him to develop even better ideas and the more that other people can see his talents.
 If we fear that we will have nothing left if we share, then we probably have very little substance anyway.
-However, for strategic purposes, it may be wise to temporarily withhold our ideas from the public while implementing a project in order that better funded or more talented people do not beat us to it.
+However, for strategic purposes, it may be wise to temporarily withhold our ideas from the public while implementing a project so that better funded or more talented people do not beat us to it.

 I awakened to the meaning of “being human” in 2005 during the process of writing a story, in which my characters come to life and wrote their story themselves.
 I was relegated to the role of an omniscient reporter, writing down their experiences as these happen in the story.
-I then realized that writing stories is not just a hobby or a possible way to make my living – it is my own way to bring my Humanity out of myself.
+I then realised that writing stories is not just a hobby or a possible way to make my living – it is my way to bring my Humanity out of myself.
 And it may well be your way too.